Top 10 Instructional Technology Tools [+ How They Benefit You]

 How do I know which instructional technology tools are right for me?

 Start by asking the questions about what your learners need.
 Will your courses consist of large courses with group interactions, or will they be self-paced eLearning tutorials?
 Are they semester-long classes or single day training workshops?
-After determining which types of IDS you’ll need, then review your options to compare cost, ease of use, training support and available responsive design features.
+After determining which types of tools you’ll need, review your options to compare cost, ease of use, training support and available responsive design features.
+Many professionals explore different tools while pursuing an instructional technology master’s degree, where hands-on experience is a key part of the curriculum.

 How much does an instructional technology tool cost?
 Are there free options?

 There are some free tools, though many instructional technology tools are priced based on a licensing fee for one or more users.
 H5P is a great open-source tool alternative to Articulate Storyline 360 or Adobe Captivate.
-Almost all paid instructional technology tools are available for 7, 14 or even 30-day free trials.
+Almost all paid instructional technology tools are available for 7, 14 or even a free trial period.

 9 Things to Know About Careers in Instructional Design